-The external interrupt is controlled by signal transitions on the INT pin.
-An external interrupt request will take place when the external interrupt request flag, INTF, is set, which will occur when a transition, whose type is chosen by the edge select bits, appears on the external interrupt pin.
-To allow the program to branch to its respective interrupt vector address, the global interrupt enable bit, EMI, and the external interrupt enable bit, INTE, must first be set.
+The external interrupt is controlled by signal transitions on the INTn pin.
+An external interrupt request will take place when the external interrupt request flag, INTnF, is set, which will occur when a transition, whose type is chosen by the edge select bits, appears on the external interrupt pin.
+To allow the program to branch to its respective interrupt vector address, the global interrupt enable bit, EMI, and the external interrupt enable bit, INTnE, must first be set.
 Additionally the correct interrupt edge type must be selected using the INTEG register to enable the external interrupt function and to choose the trigger edge type.
-As the external interrupt pin is pin-shared with I/O pin, it can only be configured as external interrupt pin if its external interrupt enable bit in the corresponding interrupt register has been set and the external interrupt pin is selected by the corresponding pin-shared function selection bits.
+As the external interrupt pin is pin-shared with I/O pin, it can only be configured as external interrupt pin if its external interrupt enable bit in the corresponding interrupt register has been set and the external interrupt pin is selected by the corresponding pinshared function selection bits.
 The pin must also be set as an input by setting the corresponding bit in the port control register.
-When the interrupt pin, a subroutine call to the external interrupt vector, will take place.
-When the interrupt pin, a subroutine call to the external interrupt vector, will take place.
-When the interrupt pin will remain valid even if the pin is used as an external interrupt input.
+When the interrupt is enabled, the stack is not full and the correct transition type appears on the external interrupt pin, a subroutine call to the external interrupt vector, will take place.
+When the interrupt is serviced, the external interrupt request flag, INTnF, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.
+Note that any pull-high resistor selection on the external interrupt pin will remain valid even if the pin is used as an external interrupt input.